Programs > Brochure

-Beware: Bocconi nominations for WWS students close Friday, October 11, 2019
+Beware: Bocconi nominations for SPIA students close Friday, October 11, 2019

-Princeton’s exchange agreement with Universitá Bocconi was started as an opportunity for Economic students only, but effective Spring 2018 the program opened up to Woodrow Wilson School students as well.
+Princeton’s exchange agreement with Universitá Bocconi was started as an opportunity for Economic students only, but effective Spring 2018 the program opened up to the Princeton School of Public and International Affairs students as well.

-Students can select from a range of courses that have been pre-approved for departmental credit by the Woodrow Wilson School and may request approval for other courses of interest as well.
+Students can select from a range of courses that have been pre-approved for departmental credit by the Princeton School of Public and International Affairs and may request approval for other courses of interest as well.
 Previous study of Italian is desirable, but not required; the program includes an intensive crash course in Italian for three weeks before the beginning of each semester.
 The Universitá Bocconi, founded in 1902, is a small, selective institution that offers both undergraduate and graduate degrees and specializes in economics, finance, social and political sciences, and management.
 The undergraduate population numbers a little above 7,000, of which almost 1,000 are international students from all over the world.

 Bocconi offers a wide range of courses in English (more than 90 each semester), and an intensive crash course in Italian for three weeks before the beginning of each semester.

 For detailed information about Bocconi and their exchange program, review the Bocconi Fact Sheet.

 Milan is the financial and economic capital of Italy, and the financial district and the Stock Exchange are not far from the Bocconi.
 The city is also known as a hub for fashion, cuisine, and sports.
 Milan has a population of 1.3 million people.
 Milan is located in the north-west of Italy, and all of Europe, as well as the rest of Italy, is easily accessible.
 The Alps and the Ligurian Riviera are both only a couple of hours away.

 For a full list of courses offered at Bocconi, see the Educational Offer on the Bocconi website.